 Clogged Fuel Filter or Fuel Lines

-Fuel filters and fuel lines can become clogged from dirt or old fuel.
-When bad fuel and ethanol break down, it can leave a gummy deposit that can travel through you fuel system getting clogged in your fuel lines and filter.
+Fuel filters and fuel lines can become clogged by dirt or old fuel.
+When bad fuel and ethanol break down, it can leave a gummy deposit that can travel through your fuel system getting clogged in your fuel lines and filter.

 Spray a carburetor cleaner into the hose to help loosen the obstruction.
-Then, use compress air and blow into the line to clear the line so fuel will begin to flow.
+Then, use compressed air and blow it into the line to clear the line so fuel will begin to flow.
 Reattach the unrestricted fuel hose.

 Dirty Lawn Mower Carburetor